blw-ofag-ufag/MA_Eier/README.md

 # MA_Eier
-Scripts for analyzing old and new values before new publication
+Python-scripts to analyze old and new values before new publication.